I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 // replace {/* Autocomplete component here */}

-Now there'll be a dropdown list of countries relevant to what the users are inputting.
-A much better UX:
+Now there will be a dropdown list of countries relevant to what the user is typing.
+Much better UX.

-You can get it from the sample response in our Person Search Endpoint docs or from our GitHub repo.
+You can get it from the sample response in the old Person Search docs or from our GitHub repo.

 import mockPersonSearch from "@/lib/personSearchMock.json";